Car Accident Settlements in OntarioFebruary 10, 2023

 A one-time payment to cover funeral expenses may be available to accident survivors.
 Payment is typically limited to $6,000.00 but can go up to $8,000.00 depending on the circumstances.
 A spouse may be entitled to a payment of $25,000.00 and, if there is no spouse, the dependents of the deceased may split that amount.
 If your loved one was dependent upon you or if you were dependent upon the deceased, you may be entitled to reimbursement of $10,000.00.

-If you have been injured in a car wreck and you are wondering if you need a lawyer it is worth contacting our office at 1-855-446-7765 we can discuss your case and explain to you all of your options.
+If you have been injured in a car wreck and you are wondering if you need a lawyer it is worth contacting our law office at 1-855-446-7765.
+The Himpro team can discuss your case and explain to you all of your options.
+We have a high success rate and will do all we can to ensure you get the car accident benefits you need.

 Disclaimer: The content of this article is a general guideline made available for educational purposes only and is not intended to be used as legal advice for the reader's specific situation nor in general.
 By reading our blog and website content, the reader acknowledges the above and understands there is no lawyer-client relationship created between you and Himelfarb Proszanski through this content.
 To get specific legal advice, we encourage you to book a free consultation with one of our lawyers to clarify the legal aspects of your situation.